Wondering if Jira is the right tool for your team?

 But is it what you need?

-We’ll go over Jira’s features, advantages, limitations, disadvantages and pricing so that by the end of this Jira software review, you’ll have some great insights to decide if it’s the perfect project management software for your specific needs.
+We’ll go over Jira’s features, advantages, limitations, disadvantages and pricing so that by the end of this Jira software review, you’ll have some great insights to decide if it’s the perfect free project management software for your specific needs.